pooky-labs/smart-contracts/docs/PookyBallMinter.md

 ```

 _sets the address of PookyBall contract
-only POOKY_CONTRACT role can call this function_
+only DEFAULT_ADMIN_ROLE role can call this function_

 ### createMintTemplate